 3. Wood Engineered Flooring: The engineered hardwood floor is made from 100% wood and has the cross grain technology, which makes it 70% more dimensionally stable than the typical solid wood floor.
 The technology helps to minimize the tension in wood and hence makes the engineered floor more resistant to shrinkage, gapping and warping.
 It is also more resistant towards higher moisture levels and therefore wooden engineered flooring is considered to be a much more effective choice over solid flooring in the rainy climate.
 The hardwood floors are resilient towards the tough & changing climates, thus it ensures durability.

 Wooden Flooring, manufactured from timber, is commonly used for structural or aesthetic purposes.
 There are 3 most common types of wooden flooring – Solid Flooring, Solid Oak Flooring Distressed Old Chapel, and Wood Engineered Flooring.
 The solid flooring is mainly used for structural application and solid oak floor provides a cost-effective method of flooring.
 The engineered hardwood is preferred over solid flooring in the rainy climate.

 There are different installation systems for the wooden floors:

-Summary: There are numerous methods which are being put into use for the finishing of the wooden floor.
+There are numerous methods which are being put into use for the finishing of the wooden floor.
 Natural shellacs, lacquers were extensively preferred in the past.
 The oiled floor is a very old method for finishing and is still favored by many.
-There are two polyurethane floor finishing methods - oil-modified polyurethane and water-based polyurethane, with the later, is considered a much safer option than the former.
+There are two polyurethane floor finishing methods - oil-modified polyurethane and water-based polyurethane, with the latter considered a much safer option than the former.